 Even the man who solved the markets was not immune from tragedy.

-And though I don’t know Simons, I am willing to bet that he would give it all up to have his two sons back.
+And though I don’t know Simons, I am willing to bet that he would give it all up to have his two sons in his life today.
 Think about that.

 The man who had the most magnificent investing track record of the modern era would gladly be lifted out of the history books if he could have his boys back.
 If that doesn’t tell you something about the value of money, then I don’t know what will.

-If you are interested in learning more about Simons and Renaissance Technologies, check out The Man Who Solved the Market and this video interview with the book’s author Greg Zuckerman (it’s our most popular YouTube video to date).
+If you are interested in learning more about Simons and Renaissance Technologies, I highly recommend reading The Man Who Solved the Market along with this video interview with the book’s author Greg Zuckerman.

 Thank you for reading!